June 2025 Can't-Miss Events

 Winston-Salem Rose Show

-The Winston-Salem Rose Society hosts this 61st annual show at the Home & Garden Building at the Winston-Salem Fairgrounds.
+The Winston-Salem Rose Society hosts this 61st annual show at the Home & Garden Building at the WS Fairgrounds.
 Judging takes place in the morning, and doors open to the public at noon.
 See award-winning roses from across the Southeast and get gardening tips from experts.
-Free admission.
+Free.
 12–4 p.m.

 June 7